 Carol's passion is to use expressive arts, mindfulness practice, storytelling and life coaching to connect, empower and bring healing to individuals, groups and communities.
 Therefore, she prefers to be called a “heartist”.
 She loves art and helping others.

-She is Registered Expressive Arts Consultant and Educator granted by the International Expressive Arts Therapy Association (IEATA); Certified Expressive Arts Coach granted by Certified Coaches Alliance (CCA) and also a Focusing-Oriented Expressive Arts (FOAT®) Facilitator granted by the Focusing and Expressive Arts Institute (Santa Rosa, USA).
-She is currently a professional member of International Expressive Arts Therapy Association (IEATA) where she and her colleague were selected as one of the presenters in 11th IEATA Conference in Hong Kong.
-She finished Cum Laude with the degree Bachelor of Fine Arts in Advertising Arts from University of Santo Tomas, Manila.
+She is Registered Expressive Arts Consultant and Educator granted by the International Expressive Arts Therapy Association (IEATA); Certified Expressive Arts Coach granted by Certified Coaches Alliance (CCA) and also a Focusing-Oriented Expressive Arts (FOAT®) Facilitator granted by the Focusing and Expressive Arts Institute (Santa Rosa, USA) and also a Certified Focusing Trainer with Specialization in Focusing-Oriented Expressive Arts (FOAT®) granted by The International Focusing Institute (New York, USA).
+She finished Bachelor of Fine Arts in Advertising Arts from University of Santo Tomas, Manila.
 She is currently taking Masters in Clinical Psychology in the same university.

 Tanya is a Psychology practitioner.
 She has done supervised counseling, assessment and training in the clinical, educational, and industrial settings.
 She has conducted team buildings and self- care retreats and has facilitated various workshops on topics like wellness, stress management, resilience, movement meditation, relaxation, mindfulness, happiness, gratitude, purpose, career development, motivation, emotion management, diversity and inclusion.
 She has worked with schools, hospitals, shelters, rehabilitation facilities, corporate clients and individuals with varied age groups from children to adults with learning disabilities, psycho-social and behavioral problems, problems of living, autism, and histories of abuse.